BizTalk Summit 2014 London – The story

 BizTalk Summit 2014 Stephen Thomas

-And finally the day 1 finish with a Q&A session with Microsoft Product Group and a couple of MVP’s, special reference to the presence of Michael Stephenson on this session:
+And finally the day 1 finishes with a Q&A session with Microsoft Product Group and a couple of MVP’s, special reference to the presence of Michael Stephenson on this session:

 BizTalk Summit 2014 Michael Stephenson

-After that was time to talk with the attendees, some social network with some beers and speaker dinners at Browns.
+After that, it was time to talk with the attendees, have some social networking with some beers, and have speaker dinners at Browns.

 BizTalk Summit 2014 speaker dinners